Solvent Reorganization definition

 Examples of Solvent Reorganization in a sentence

-• In furtherance of the foregoing, each Party hereto hereby waives and undertakes to take any action reasonably necessary in the future to waive any dissenter's rights, appraisal rights or similar rights in connection with any valid Solvent Reorganization undertaken in accordance with this Section 13.
+• In furtherance of the foregoing, each Party hereto hereby waives and undertakes to take any action necessary in the future to waive any dissenter’s rights, appraisal rights or similar rights in connection with any valid Solvent Reorganization undertaken in accordance with this Section 10.

-• In the event that new securities are issued in a Solvent Reorganization, the definitions and other provisions of this Agreement shall (provided that, for the avoidance of doubt, the conditions set forth in the definition of Solvent Reorganization are fully respected) be automatically amended to reflect such issuance, as determined in the discretion of the Board, acting reasonably and in good faith, with notice of any such amendments provided to the parties hereto in accordance with Section 29.
+• In the event that Securities are exchanged or converted or new Securities are issued in a Solvent Reorganization, the definitions and other provisions of this Agreement shall be automatically amended to reflect such exchange, conversion or issuance, as determined in the discretion of the Board of Directors, acting in good faith, with notice of any such amendments provided to the parties hereto in accordance with Section 23.

 More Definitions of Solvent Reorganization